transloadit/uppy/website/src/docs/aws-s3-multipart.md

 The default implementation calls out to Uppy Server's S3 signing endpoints.

-### completeMultipartUpload({ uploadId, key, parts })
+### completeMultipartUpload(file, { uploadId, key, parts })

 A function that calls the S3 Multipart API to complete a Multipart upload, combining all parts into a single object in the S3 bucket.
-Receives an object with keys:
+Receives the `file` object from Uppy's state, and an object with keys:

  - `uploadId` - The UploadID of this Multipart upload.
  - `key` - The object key of this Multipart upload.